 Exceptional Service and High Metrics

 The Xentity team has realized a great deal of measurable accomplishments during this contract.
 The SEC FOIA Services Team received the “Exceptional Service” award from the Department of Justice (DOJ) in both 2017 and 2018.
-The team reached a 94% Request Closure rate for FOIA-related.
+Also, the team reached a 94% Request Closure rate for FOIA-related.
 In that time we also closed 7856 cases in total from 4/6/2016 to 12/14/2018.
 Xentity also processed over 20,000 CT scans from 4/7/2017 to 4/6/2018.
-Through Xentity’s efforts, SEC found a helpful partner in processing a voluminous amount of complex FOIA requests.
+Consequently, SEC found a helpful partner in processing a voluminous amount of complex FOIA requests.
 And as a law designed to grant the general public information upon request, these actions also granted new information and documents to those who desired it.